transplantation-immunology-maastricht/saddle-bags/README.md

 gctagctagctag

 ## Annotating your exons
 Identifying the exons in your HLA sequence is a nontrivial challenge.
 We have provided a list of common sequences surrounding exon boundaries.
 See the [Release Page](https://github.com/transplantation-immunology/EMBL-HLA-Submission/releases) for a .pdf reference.
 These sequences can probably be found within your HLA consensus sequence at exon boundary sites.
-It may also help to use the [IMGT/HLA alignments feature](http://www.ebi.ac.uk/ipd/imgt/hla/align.html) for more information on common exon patterns.
+It may also help to use the [IMGT/HLA sequence alignment tool](http://www.ebi.ac.uk/ipd/imgt/hla/align.html) for more information on common exon patterns.

 ## Output Data
 The resulting report is in the form of an EMBL HLA Novel Allele submission flatfile.
 You can submit this to EMBL as a new HLA allele